levino/selva_viva/src/content/frontPage/en/index.md

     threatened tree species, supporting the preservation of biodiversity in an endangered ecosystem, and promoting natural CO2 storage for a greener and more diverse world.
-  button: " Tree Nursery"
+  button: "Tree Nursery"
-  button_3_Link: support
+  button_3_link: support
   button_2_link: plant-and-protect
   title: And You?
   image: /src/assets/dsc01052-copy.jpeg